joemaller/aoc2017/day02/README.md

 My first thought was that reducing the array would be wasteful since, presumably the result would be found somewhere in the middle.
 After going back and forth between nested loops and a reduce, nested loops turned out faster by 25-40%.
 Though again, these loops are so ludicrously fast it's barely worth considering.

 The nested loops also let me try a language feature I'd never used before; breaking out of [labeled blocks][label].
+Though, in thinking about this a bit later, I wonder if I should get over my "only return once" prejudice and use a second return to short-circuit the loops instead of a  labeled break.

 Using the modulo operator in the conditional turned out to be just slightly faster than using `Math.trunc`, and it smells a lot better to me.
 I didn't bother with primality tests.